BLUE BLOODS (CBS)

 See (who saw) how it all began: It had been five years since anything new clicked for CBS on Friday, but Blue Bloods had a star with real appeal for the Friday crowd and a compatible lead-in from CSI: NY.
 It began on 9/24/10 with 13.01 million viewers and a strong-for-Friday 2.2 demo rating, building on its CSI: NY lead-in (2.0).
 It dropped just a bit each of the next three weeks, to 2.0 and 1.8 and 1.7, but it steadied at the 1.7ish level for the rest of season one.

 The best of times: The series premiere's 2.2 remains Blue Bloods' outright series high, but several episodes have come close.
 It broke a 2.0 three times in its four-episode Wednesday tryout during season one (though that run was regarded as a bit of a disappointment given the higher viewing levels and its big Criminal Minds lead-in).
 It then broke 2.0 another three times on Friday early in season two.
-The 2's may be past Blue Bloods now, but season four was arguably its most valuable.
-It was up in raw numbers for both the premiere (1.7) and finale (1.4), and the season as a whole was exactly even year-to-year.
+The 2's may be past Blue Bloods now, but seasons four and five were probably its most valuable. the 2013-14 run was up in raw numbers for both the premiere (1.7) and finale (1.4), and the season as a whole was exactly even year-to-year.

 The worst of times: Like some other CBS Friday shows, Blue Bloods has had a strange tendency to really tail off at the end of the season.
 After hanging around a 1.7 for almost all of season two, it suddenly went 1.5 -> 1.4 -> 1.3 to end that season.
 Then it dropped to a new series low 1.1 for the season three finale on 5/10/13.
-It managed to avoid this phenomenon in season four, so 1.1 is still the low point for now.
+It managed to avoid this phenomenon in season four, but another stinker late in season five (on 4/24/15) made 1.0 the new low.

 Adults 18-49 info by season: